 Pvt.
 Lester C. Cale was born in 1915 in Cleveland, Ohio.
-He was the son of Alfred E. Cale & Lillian Radloff-Cale and was second oldest of three sons.
+He was the son of Alfred E. Cale & Lillian Radloff-Cale and was the second oldest of three sons.
 It is known that he was from the Cleveland, Ohio, area and worked for a railroad.
 He was inducted into the U.S. Army on March 28, 1941, and sent to Fort Knox, Kentucky, for basic training.

-Lester became a member of the 753rd Tank Battalion at Camp Polk, Louisiana.
+When his training was finished, he was sent to Camp Polk.
+Louisiana, where he was assigned to the 753rd Tank Battalion.
 It appears that the reason the 753rd had been sent to Camp Polk was to supply replacements for members of 192nd released from federal duty.
-Lester and his friends, Peter Pirnat and Andy Aquila, volunteered to go overseas with the battalion.
+Lester and his friends, Peter Pirnat and Andy Aquila volunteered to go overseas with the battalion.
 Their reason for doing this was that the three friends wanted to see the world.
-Having been trained as a truck driver, Lester was assigned to Headquarters Company.
+He was assigned to Headquarters Company, 192nd Tank Batallion.

 The decision for this move – which had been made in August 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.